 Restorative Yoga was developed in the 1970s by Judith Hanson Lasater.
 She was a student of B.K.S.
-Iyengar (1918-2014), who was considered one of the foremost yoga instructors in the world.
-Lasater took notice of how Iyengar used props to help yogis reach the exact alignment and ease into a posture.
+Iyengar (1918-2014), considered one of the foremost yoga instructors in the world.
+Lasater noticed how Iyengar used props to help yogis reach the exact alignment and ease into a posture.

-She developed the use of props to help her students relax in the postures and reach a relaxation deep enough to profoundly affect the body and mind.
+She developed the use of props to help her students relax in the postures and reach a relaxation deep enough to affect the body and mind profoundly.

-Deep relaxation stimulates the parasympathetic nervous system, the system that tells the body that it is safe and can focus on restoration.
-It is with the help of this stimulation that Restorative Yoga reaches its goal of counteracting the physical and mental effects of everyday stress.
-Restorative Yoga helps to reduce stress, it can also help diminish stress symptoms such as headaches, backaches, anxiety, and insomnia.
+Deep relaxation stimulates the parasympathetic nervous system, which tells the body that it is safe and can focus on restoration.
+With this stimulation's help, Restorative Yoga reaches its goal of counteracting everyday stress's physical and mental effects.
+Restorative Yoga helps to reduce stress.
+It can also help diminish stress symptoms such as headaches, backaches, anxiety, and insomnia.

-In order to reach deep relaxation and allow the parasympathetic nervous system to kick in, the postures must be held for quite some time.
+The postures must be held for quite some time to reach deep relaxation and allow the parasympathetic nervous system to kick in.
 Therefore, a class in Restorative Yoga typically encompasses a few postures.
 Each one is held for five minutes up to as long as thirty minutes.
-You should hold the posture until you feel satisfied with it and reach the feeling of melting or merging with the posture.
-This is why props are such a central part of Restorative Yoga: if you feel the slightest discomfort, you will not reach that merging sensation.
+It would help if you held the posture until you feel satisfied and reach the feeling of melting or merging with the posture.
+This is why props are a central part of Restorative Yoga: you will not reach that merging sensation if you feel the slightest discomfort.
 Because of this, you should spend some time getting into the posture and using props to feel completely comfortable.
-When you are, you should focus on your breathing and be mindfully present in the here-and-now.
+When you are, you should focus on your breathing and be mindfully present in the here and now.

 Considering the high tempo of modern life, this can be hard to do.
 Because of the mental adjustment needed in Restorative Yoga, some even consider it the most advanced of all yoga styles.
-Specifically, because of this adjustment, Restorative Yoga is a great complement to more active yoga styles and a way to rejuvenate and renew body and mind.
+Specifically, because of this adjustment, Restorative Yoga is an excellent complement to more active yoga styles and a way to rejuvenate and renew the body and mind.
+Learn restorative yoga online.

 Benefits of Restorative Yoga